 You can also make a claim if you’ve not been trained in risks, do not have the right personal protective equipment, or if an untidy environment causes an accident in the workplace.

-Types of injuries caused by faulty equipment
+Types of injuries caused by faulty equipment or machinery

 Faulty equipment can lead to all sorts of injuries, ranging from mild short-term damage to severe, life-changing effects.
 Our expert solicitors will help you to settle your compensation claim based on how badly the injury has affected your life.